 Liability is also important because you may need to file a personal injury claim.
 At times, insurance companies can be uncooperative.
 If they are unwilling to give you a fair settlement, you may be able to file a personal injury claim.
 This can get you compensation for your accident.

 Why Do You Deserve Compensation?

 Life after a head-on collision can be expensive and challenging.
 Often, this type of accident is associated with serious injuries.
 As a result, the victims often have high medical bills.
 They also may require rehabilitative therapy and other forms of therapy.

 Your injury could also keep you away from work.
 If you can't work, you and your family can suffer.
 When a primary household earner loses their income, someone else can struggle to pick up the slack.
 Whether your inability to work is short-term or long-term, you may need financial assistance.

 That assistance can come in the form of an insurance or personal injury claim.
-If you’re ready to get started, contact us at Timothy J. Ryan & Associates.
+If you're ready to get started, contact us head-on collision attorneys in Orange County today.